 There currently are a variety of options to travel by night train from Hamburg (Germany) to Stockholm (Sweden), taking between approximately 12 and 15 hours: Namely the 10300 and the EN 344.
-These lines are operated by Snälltåget and RDC.
+These lines are operated by Snälltåget, RDC and SJ.

 Snälltåget offers night travel with various comfort levels on night trains between European cities.